top of page

 • A member in good standing with CRPO and a Registered Canadian Art Therapist with CATA

-• Over 5 years experience working with children, teens and adults in agency and private practice settings using psychotherapy and art therapy approaches
+• Over 7 years experience working with children, teens and adults in agency and group private practice settings using traditional psychotherapy and art therapy approaches

 • Over 1000 DCC hours and 150hrs of clinical supervision